jeffreydaye/p_and_p_cpp/README.md

 # p_and_p_cpp
-Personal practice code for Programming Principles and Practice Using C++ by Bjarne Stroustrup
+Personal practice and project code for Programming Principles and Practice Using C++ by Bjarne Stroustrup 2nd Edition